willyvaessen/100DaysofCode/README.md

 While I made one earlier, completely guided by a tutorial in React, I'm building this one in pure JavaScript.
 No frameworks.

+## 10 October 2023

+Day 71 wasn't really a productive day.
+I've been cleaning up a little in my Go1 account from work, removing some courses that I won't be finishing anymore, either because they're old or bad quality.

+Finished some courses in the platform, that I had already finished on Microsoft Learn and gained some certificates.

+Not much work on the Tic Tac Toe game today, unfortunately.